asgardeo/asgardeo-tomcat-saml-agent/docs/integrating_with_java_source_project.md

       ```
    After the above configurations, your app would be able to try out the authentication, logout and attribute
    retrieval flows with SAML.

-## Building from the source
-If you want to build **tomcat-saml-agent** from the source code:

-1. Install Java 8
-2. Install Apache Maven 3.x.x (https://maven.apache.org/download.cgi#)
-3. Get a clone or download the source from this repository (https://github.com/asgardio/asgardio-tomcat-saml-agent.git)
-4. Run the Maven command ``mvn clean install`` from the ``asgardio-tomcat-saml-agent`` directory.